xeluxee/competitest.nvim/README.md

 - Multiple languages supported: it works out of the box with C, C++, Rust, Java and Python, but other languages can be [configured](#customize-compile-and-run-commands)
 - Flexible.
 No fixed folder structure or strict file-naming rules.
 You can choose where to put the source code file, the testcases, where to execute your programs and many more
 - Configurable (see [Configuration](#configuration)).
 You can even configure [every folder individually](#local-configuration)
+- Testcases can be stored in a single file or in multiple text files, see [usage notes](#usage-notes)
 - [Add](#add-or-edit-a-testcase) testcases with `:CompetiTestAdd`
 - [Edit](#add-or-edit-a-testcase) a testcases with `:CompetiTestEdit`
 - [Delete](#remove-a-testcase) a testcase with `:CompetiTestDelete`
 - [Run](#run-testcases) your program across all the testcases with `:CompetiTestRun`, showing results and execution data in a nice interactive window
 - Customizable highlight groups.
 See [Highlights](#highlights)
+- Interface resizes automatically when Neovim window is resized

 ## Installation
 **NOTE:** this plugins requires Neovim ≥ 0.5